May 27 - 31, 2025 in Charlotte, NC!

 Post-Conference: Established in 1837 by Presbyterians of North Carolina, Davidson College is grounded in the Honor Code and our tight-knit liberal arts community.
 We are driven by our statement of purpose: to assist our 2,000 undergraduates in developing humane instincts and disciplined and creative minds for lives of leadership and service.
 Ranked among America’s most selective colleges, Davidson is one of about two dozen colleges and universities in the country that will admit you without looking at what you can pay, covers the bills beyond your family’s calculated contribution, and does so without putting loans in your financial aid package.
 Small classes (9:1 student to faculty ratio) enable our renowned faculty to collaborate with students, engaging them directly in original research and creative work across the arts, sciences, social sciences and humanities, community-based learning, and education away.
 We strive to sustain a culture of belonging for staff, faculty, and students from diverse cultures, ethnicities, races, religions, sexual orientations, gender identities, ages, national origins, socio-economic backgrounds, and abilities.
 Davidson offers 74+ majors, minors, and programs.
 95% of our students live on campus all four years, and 25% of our students participate in NCAA Division I Sports.
 Davidson students get the best of all worlds—a vibrant campus community that’s located approximately 20 minutes north of Charlotte and endless opportunities for civic engagement and outdoor adventures.

 Join us on campus for an introduction to academic opportunities, student life, and the admission and financial aid process.
-The on campus visit program consists of a 45-minute information session, followed by a 60-minute campus tour.
+This visit will include an information session and tour specifically for CIVSA conference attendees.

 Charlotte is one of the 25 largest cities in the U.S. and the largest city in North Carolina.
 Nicknamed the Queen City, Charlotte consistently ranks as one of the top growing cities and is home to more than 10 Fortune 1000 companies, including household names such as Bank of America, Lowe’s and Duke Energy.
 Charlotte is also home to the NFL’s Carolina Panthers, the NBA’s Charlotte Hornets, MLS’ Charlotte FC, the NASCAR Hall of Fame and the U.S. National Whitewater Center.